KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

     // Increase the rotation a little by applying delta time float new_rotation = props.rotation + constants.rotate_speed * timer::time_step::get_fixed_delta_time();

 When player jumps, we need to reset the rotation so character will be straight again before rotating back down.
-Also we don't want character to rotate forever, we limit it with ``max_angle``.
+Also we don't want character to rotate forever, so we'll apply a ``max_angle`` limit.

 .. code-block:: cpp